The 30 best countries, cities and regions to visit in 2025

 The country is committed to “high value, low impact” tourism – in other words, maximizing the financial benefits visitors bring while minimizing their environmental and cultural impact.
 In Bhutan's case, “high value” means that visitors have to pay a fixed daily fee (sometimes called a tourism tax) in order to secure a visa.
 This makes the Himalayan kingdom one of the most expensive countries on earth to visit.
 And also one of the most sustainable.

 With the exception of Indian nationals, every traveler needs a visa for their visit to Bhutan.
-But that’s only the last of many steps you need to take in advance of a once-in-a-lifetime trip here.
-If you’re tempted to take the plunge (and who wouldn’t be?), we’ve compiled the latest travel rules and a step-by-step guide to arranging a trip to this utterly unique and magical place.
+But that’s the last of many steps you need to take before your once-in-a-lifetime trip here.
+If you’re tempted to take the plunge (and who wouldn’t be?), we’ve got everything you need to know about arranging a visit to this utterly unique and magical place.

 Bhutan’s system of tourism reflects the country’s prioritizing of “Gross National Happiness” over mere gross national product.
 Environmental stewardship and the preservation of traditional lifestyles have long guided tourism regulations.
-As the country adapts to post-pandemic travel trends, it has made recent changes to its system.
+As the country adapted to post-pandemic travel trends, it made changes to its system.

 Until 2020, almost all foreign tourists were charged a flat minimum fee of US$250 per person, per day for a fully organized tour.
 Of this, US$65 went to the government to help fund free education and healthcare for Bhutan’s citizens; the rest went towards tour costs.